9 Ways to Stop Sweating So Much

 3. Dress Smart.
 Sweat Less.

+Heavy sweating just happens for many.
 As the weather changes, so does your wardrobe.
-You dress light when it’s hot, and bundle up when it’s cold.
+You dress light during hot weather, and bundle up when it’s cold.
+Mastering the ins and outs of how to stop sweating during these shifts requires attention to attire.

 For a lot of us, heavy sweating just happens.
 It doesn’t matter how hot it is, how cold it is, if you’re running a marathon or sitting on the couch – the sweat comes… and comes…